Jan 10, 2022

 Reaching out to the most vulnerable

-“When the pandemic hit the U.S. in March, we knew we wanted to help our members in every way possible,” said Dr. Jamie Colbert, an internist and senior medical director for delivery system innovation and analytics at the not-for-profit health plan, which is covering all medically necessary COVID-19-related testing and treatment, as well as the full cost of the vaccine, for its members.
+“When the pandemic hit the U.S. in March of last year, we knew we wanted to help our members in every way possible,” said Dr. Jamie Colbert, an internist and senior medical director for delivery system innovation and analytics at the health plan, which is covering all medically necessary COVID-19-related testing and treatment, as well as the full cost of the vaccine, for its members.
 “We also knew our claims data and the expertise of our team of nurse case managers put us in a unique position to identify and proactively reach out to members at the highest risk for developing a serious health condition should they get COVID-19.”

-Which people are more at risk than others, and how can we lower both the risk of infection and the risk of becoming severely ill if infected?
+We wanted to find the answers to two simple questions: Which people are more at risk than others, and how can we lower both the risk of infection and the risk of becoming severely ill if infected?

 "This effort is a way for us to answer these questions and identify insights we can use to help our members, accounts and providers during this health crisis.”

 Then nurse case managers began calling those with the highest risk scores.

 “We’ve gotten a lot of great feedback from members who really appreciated the call,” said Blue Cross Vice President of Clinical Operations Kathy Gardner, who also is a registered nurse.
 “In the first half of the year when there was so much information out there about the surging Delta variant and vaccines, and things were changing so quickly, our members appreciated hearing from us and learning how to protect themselves and stay healthy.”